AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 AngularJS Samples: Building a Client to make REST API Calls to the Qi Service.
 ===============================================================================

-This sample demonstrates how Qi REST APIs are invoked using AngularJS 1.0.
+This example demonstrates how Qi REST APIs are invoked using AngularJS 1.0.
-This sample is still an ASP.Net Web Application so you will use have to use Visual Studio to run this application.
+The example is an ASP.Net Web Application; you must use Visual Studio to run this application.

 Establish a Connection
 ----------------------

-The sample uses ``request-promise`` module to connect a service endpoint.
+The sample uses the ``request-promise`` module to connect to a service endpoint.
 Qi REST API calls are sent to the Qi service.
-The Qi REST API maps HTTP methods to CRUD like this:
+The Qi REST API maps HTTP methods to CRUD (Create, Read, Update, Delete) as in the following table:

 +---------------+------------------+--------------------+
 | HTTP Method   | CRUD Operation   | Content Found In   |